 In MSP's earliest days, nearby neighborhoods were not greatly effected by occasional aircraft noise.
 By the mid-1960s, as communities expanded and air travel increased, aircraft noise surfaced as a significant community concern.
 Realizing the importance of addressing aircraft noise issues in the communities, the MAC engaged in a cooperative approach to addressing them and the Metropolitan Aircraft Sound Abatement Council (MASAC) was created in 1969.
 Some of MASAC's efforts resulted in the elimination of training flights at MSP, the addition of a noise abatement specialist to the MAC staff and the establishment of a noise complaint hotline to handle noise complaint calls and to provide information to residents around MSP.

 MASAC disbanded in 2000 and the MAC established a Blue Ribbon Panel to develop a new framework for an aircraft noise advisory committee.
 The MSP Noise Oversight Committee (NOC) was established in 2002.
-The MAC Noise Program Office works closely with the NOC and is dedicated to collecting, analyzing and reporting aircraft operations data for the purpose of working with the communities surrounding the MAC's system of airports on aircraft noise issues.
+The MAC Community Relations Office works closely with the NOC and is dedicated to collecting, analyzing and reporting aircraft operations data for the purpose of working with the communities surrounding the MAC's system of airports on aircraft noise issues.

 If you are unable to find the information you are seeking on our website, please do not hesitate to contact us.